 One of the things I have been working on lately is combining my two passions – Islamic geometry and patchwork.
 In July I worked on two quilted cushions using the foundation paper piecing approach.
 The other option to transfer geometric patterns to fabric is the English paper piecing method.

-This is the method that I used for this little project I did end of December 2020.
+This is the method that I used for this little project I did at the end of December 2020.
 And it was a perfect fit for its purpose.

 This is how I came up with the idea for an Islamic geometric coaster in fabric!